metacpan/metacpan-cpan-extracted/distros/P/Promise-XS/README.md

 - `all()` and `race()` should be implemented in XS, as should `resolved()` and `rejected()`.

+# KNOWN ISSUES

+- Interpreter-based threads may or may not work.
+- This module interacts badly with Perl’s fork() implementation on Windows.
+There may be a workaround possible, but none is implemented for now.

 # SEE ALSO

 Besides [AnyEvent::XSPromises](https://metacpan.org/pod/AnyEvent::XSPromises) and [Promises](https://metacpan.org/pod/Promises), you may like [Promise::ES6](https://metacpan.org/pod/Promise::ES6),